 Covered: The following conception prevention, as approved by the U.S. Food and Drug Administration:

-- Contraceptive medical devices, such as intrauterine devices and diaphragms.

-- Implanted contraceptives.

-- Injected contraceptives.
+- Contraceptive medical devices, such as intrauterine devices and diaphragms. - Contraceptive drugs and contraceptive drug delivery devices, such as insertable rings and patches. - Implanted contraceptives. - Injected contraceptives.